 BUPD Campus Security Authorities

-The Department of Public Safety, specifically the Director of Public Safety, is responsible for maintaining the most current list of Butler University Campus Security Authorities (CSA).
+The Department of Public Safety, specifically the Chief of Public Safety, is responsible for maintaining the most current list of Butler University Campus Security Authorities (CSA).
 The Clery Act requires that the University identify other individuals or offices, in addition to the University Police Department, with significant responsibility for student and campus activities.

 Alleged crimes reported to Campus Security Authorities are then reported by them to the designated individual or office required to collect such reports.
 The office designated at Butler University is the Department of Public Safety/University Police.
 CSAs can file the required notice by documenting it on the University Crime Reporting Form.
 If you need assistance in classifying the crime, after completing the form, please contact Diane Sweeney.